Arizona hangs on to beat No. 7 Texas A&M 67-64 - News 12 Now

 Arizona dropped out of the AP Top 25 from No. 2 after a disastrous 0-3 trip to the Bahamas, becoming the first team since Louisville in 1986 to fall out from No. 2 to unranked.

-The Wildcats bounced back to rout Long Beach State at home, though coach Sean Miller went on a long post-game rant about his team’s defensive effort.
+The Wildcats bounced back to rout Long Beach State at home, though Miller went on a long postgame rant about his team’s defensive effort.
 Arizona had more defensive problems in the first half at UNLV, but rallied to beat the Runnin’ Rebels 91-88 in overtime.

 The Wildcats had some shaky defensive moments and a rash of turnovers early but turned up the defensive pressure, holding the Aggies to 1-for-11 shooting during a 13-2 run to take a seven-point lead.